 Benetton’s Project Green B: A Call for Sustainability

 In 1962, American biologist Rachel Carson published her influential book ‘Silent Spring’.
-The book exposed serious and widespread pollution occuring due to the use of pesticides.
+The book exposed serious and widespread pollution occurring due to the use of pesticides.
 ‘Silent Spring’ led to the birth of the modern environmental movement.
 People in the 1970s began to demand environmental reforms everywhere.
 For the first time in the fashion industry, major brands were questioned on their environmental impact.

 The publication of ‘Silent Spring’ led to two significant events of note.
 The first was the creation of the Environmental Protection Agency (EPA) in 1970.
 The second event was the United Nations Conference on Environment and Development in 1992.